 Every hit resets the timer.
 Fires once only after a full window of silence.
 Ideal for live-editing workflows where saves cluster together.

-Timeout mode
+Throttle mode

 First hit locks the timer.
 Further hits are counted but the window doesn't move.
 Fires once when the original window expires.